IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/introduction.md

       {
         title: "Example App",
-        body: `Check out the functionality of the TomTom IndiGO platform in the walk-through of the example application, or get it yourself by following our getting started guide.`,
+        body: `Check out the functionality of the TomTom IndiGO platform in the walk-through of the example application, or get it yourself by following our Getting Started guide.`,
         button: {
           label: "Product walk-through",
           href: "/tomtom-indigo/documentation/platform-overview/example-app"